ruben2020/codequery/README.md

 ## How can I be notified of new version releases?

-Subscribe to us on [our FreeCode page](https://freecode.com/projects/codequery) and you should receive emails notifying you of new version releases.
+Follow us on [our FreeCode page](https://freecode.com/projects/codequery) and you should receive emails notifying you of new version releases.

 And don't forget to up-vote CodeQuery on FreeCode and star it on [Github](https://github.com/ruben2020/codequery) if you like this project.